Personal Training PDA

 - Part-time (unstructured)

-- Part-time (evening) for January start at Inverness College UHI
+- Part-time (evening) for January start at UHI Inverness

 You will study through a combination of practical work in a gym, theory classes, online learning, group and individual self-directed study.